-Whatever initiates the trauma, our body—in an attempt to protect us—activates our sympathetic nervous system; we tighten up, our breath gets shallow and our body is flooded with stress hormones.
-Recent trauma research shows that if our body holds on to this kind of lock-down may cause “psychiatric disorders, chronic pain and illness, and everyday tension.”
-Scurlock-Durana, a craniosacral therapist, developed a program called “Healing from the Core” to help facilitate individuals who had parts of themselves that had ‘shut down’ learn to listen to their body for what it needs to heal.
+Whatever initiates the trauma, our body—in an attempt to protect us—activates our sympathetic nervous system; we tighten up, our breath gets shallow, and our body is flooded with stress hormones.
+Recent trauma research shows that if our body holds on to this kind of lockdown, it may cause “psychiatric disorders, chronic pain and illness, and everyday tension.”
+Scurlock-Durana, a craniosacral therapist, developed a program called “Healing from the Core” to help facilitate individuals who had parts of themselves that had shut down to learn to listen to their body for what it needs to heal.

 For someone who has experienced trauma, the present moment may feel like the most dangerous place in the world.
-“An internal felt sense of safety and connection clearly are two pivotal needs for all of us as we reclaim our body.” writes Scurlock-Durana.
-One important way to be able to live fully in the present, is to find the places inside of you that are “resistant to life.”
+“An internal, felt sense of safety and connection clearly are two pivotal needs for all of us as we reclaim our body,” writes Scurlock-Durana.
+One important way to be able to live fully in the present is to find the hurt places inside of you that are “resistant to life.”

 The practice begins by becoming connected with the healing power of the earth.
 She writes that some will feel it, some will see it, and some will just know that it is there.
 Next, find the places of resistance inside of you that are ready to be healed.
 Imagine the healing energy of the earth cradling the sensation of resistance.